Mahir Çayan

 Mahir Çayan (15 March 1946 – 30 March 1972) was a Turkish communist revolutionary and the leader of People's Liberation Party-Front of Turkey (Turkish: Türkiye Halk Kurtuluş Partisi-Cephesi).
 He was a Marxist–Leninist revolutionary leader.
-On 30 March 1972, he was killed in an ambush by Turkish Military Forces with nine of the other members of THKP-C and THKO in Kızıldere village.
+On 30 March 1972, he was killed in an ambush by Turkish Military Forces with nine of the other members of THKP-C and THKO in the Kızıldere Incident.

 Early life and education

-Çayan attended Haydarpaşa High School, then was a scholarship student at Ankara University's School of Political Science.
+Çayan attended Haydarpaşa High School, later becoming a scholarship student at Ankara University's School of Political Science.